Leo Tolstoy

 August 14

 People have grown so accustomed to maintaining the external order of life by violence that they cannot imagine a life without violence.
-And meanwhile, if people do establish a (superficially) just life by violence, then those people, the ones who establish such a life, must know what justice consists in, and must themselves be just.
+And meanwhile, if people are establishing a (superficially) just life by violence, then those people, the ones who are establishing such a life, must know what justice consists in, and must themselves be just.
 But if it is possible for some people to know what justice consists in and to themselves be just, then why cannot everyone else know this and be just also?

 1